apache/mynewt-site/docs/os/tutorials/arduino_zero.md

 ## Prerequisites

-Before tackling this tutorial, its best to read about Mynewt in the [Introduction](../get_started/introduction) section of this documentation.
+Before tackling this tutorial, it's best to read about Mynewt in the [Introduction](../get_started/introduction) section of this documentation.

 ## Equipment